 This course offers a comprehensive overview of learning problems and effective strategies for teaching K-12 students who have difficulties reading and writing.
 Prerequisite: EDUC 452

 EDUC 432 Children's Literature in Teaching Writing (3 credits)

 Monday - Friday • June 23 - 27, 2014 • 8:30 a.m. - 3:30 p.m.

 Participants will learn methods for transferring writing skills and literary devices from literature to student writing in all subject areas.
 No prerequisites

 EDUC 464 Technology and the Learning Process (3 credits)

-This course examines and evaluates the relationship between technology-based resources and learning theories.
-Teachers will consider the implications for learning using digital writing tools as well as explore in depth the world of multi-modal composing.
+This course examines and evaluates the relationship between technology-based resources for writing and learning theories.
+No prerequisites

 Who should apply? • K-12 teachers in all content areas • ESL, gifted, and special education teachers • Literacy coaches • Paraprofessionals • Curriculum coordinators • Administrators